 Equipment or facility

 Give a breakdown of the items requested.
 Provide details on models, manufacturers, prices and applicable taxes.
-Clearly state the rationale for the model and manufacturer selected.
 Justify the need for each item requested.
-The Quotations section of the application allows you to describe the quotations to be sent with the proposal.
+Quotations may be required.
+The Quotations page allows you to describe the quotations to be sent with the proposal.